Thornton, West Yorkshire

-The preserved centre of the village retains the character of a typical Pennine village, with stone built houses with stone flagged roofs.
-The surrounding areas consist of more modern housing, still isolated from the rest of the city of Bradford by green fields.
+The preserved centre of the village retains the character of a typical Pennine village, with stone-built houses with stone flagged roofs.
+The surrounding areas consist of more modern housing, particularly towards the eastern and western edges of the village, still isolated from the rest of the city of Bradford by green fields.

 Geography and administration

 Thornton derives from Old English and means a thorn tree at a farm or settlement.
 It was mentioned in the Domesday Book of the 11th century, when it had been laid waste by William the Conqueror's harrying of the North, punishment for an uprising against the Norman invaders of 1066.

+Thornton was formerly a township and chapelry in the parish of Bradford, becoming a civil parish in its own right in 1866.
+In 1865 Thornton was declared to be a Local Government District, administered by a local board.
+Such local boards became urban district councils under the Local Government Act 1894.
+Thornton Urban District existed for less than five years; in 1899 it was incorporated into the city of Bradford.
+The civil parish of Thornton continued to exist until 1974, but as an urban parish it had no parish council, being directly administered by the city council.
+In 1951 the parish had a population of 6097.

-Thornton was incorporated into the city of Bradford in 1899 and has been within the boundaries of the City of Bradford metropolitan borough since 1974, in which it comprises part of the Thornton and Allerton ward.
+The parish was abolished in 1974 when the larger City of Bradford metropolitan borough was created, since when it has been an unparished area.
+Thornton comprises part of the Thornton and Allerton ward.
 It falls within the parliamentary constituency of Bradford West.

-Its elevation, poor soils, isolation from major transport routes, and rainfall of over 34 inches a year limited farm production.
+Its elevation, poor soils, isolation from major transport routes, and rainfall of close to 1000mm per year has limited its farming productivity.
 Resources such as coal, iron and sandstone, the development of turnpike roads, and the coming of the railways enabled Thornton to share in the prosperity generated by the 19th-century wool worsted trade.
 The increasing use of steam-powered mills (at the expense of the former cottage-industry production methods) concentrated production in the valleys of the city centre.
 Foreign imports, the Second World War, and closure of the railways, all contributed to the decline in manufacturing.
-Today Thornton is a residential suburb of Bradford.
+Today, Thornton is often treated as a residential suburb of Bradford.

-The main thoroughfare through the village is Market Street.
-This road was bypassed in 1826 by the new Thornton Road (the present day B6145) and as it was a very early bypass, most new building work has since taken place along Thornton Road.
+The main thoroughfare through the village was Market Street, until this road was bypassed in 1826 by the new Thornton Road (B6145).
+In the two centuries after its construction, most building work has since taken place along Thornton Road, extending the village down the slope of the hill it sits upon.
 This has left Market Street largely untouched and it retains its original character and stonework on the buildings.
-This street forms the backbone of the conservation area in the village.
+Market Street therefore forms the backbone of the conservation area in the village, while Thornton Road remains the main artery for traffic to Bradford, Allerton, Halifax, Keighley and Denholme.